knut0815/ToyHMM.jl/README.md

 # toyHMM.jl
-A simple Hidden Markov Model implementation for educational purposes.
+A simple Hidden Markov Model implementation in Julia.
+Intended mostly for educational purposes.

 ### References and Acknowledgements: